pkp/pkp-docs/learning-omp-3/en/press-setup.md

 * Description: Use this field to add details regarding the series, editor, editor information, etc.
 * ISSN: The 8-digit code to identify your print and/or online series
-* __Order Monograph__: The order in which you would like monographs within the series to be displayed
+* Order Monograph: The order in which you would like monographs within the series to be displayed

 ![](./assets/learning_omp-press_setup-mono_order.png)